 It is a very good strategic game; white creates weaknesses in black’s structure and finally cashes in by activating the king and winning the weak pawns.

 The second game shows the importance of initiative over the material.
 We chose to start showing the game between Mikhail Tal and Boris Spassky played in the Candidates final in 1965 from an equal position where white has the better structure, but Black’s pieces are slightly more active.
 This is the main theme throughout the whole game; white attacks black’s weaknesses but black, instead of staying passive and defending his pawns, strive for keeping the initiative.

 We can see some basic elements in endgames here – rook behind the passed pawn and overall piece activity in spite of the material loss.
 A very instructive game between two legends of our game.

 As our last example, we chose a more recent game, between two top players of our times – Teimour Radjabov with the white pieces versus the reigning World Champion Magnus Carlsen.
 Again, the position we decided to start from is equal, but as you have probably noticed by now, it is always easier to play an equal position with the slightly more active side.

 Here, black has obtained a very good endgame and has white on the ropes.
 He plays a risk-free position, with no hurry, while his opponent has to cope with an uncomfortable position.
 Even if with correct play such positions are probably possible to hold, the psychological factor plays an important part as well.
 It’s never easy to find the best moves when on the weaker side.

-And, as you probably already know, Magnus Carlsen loves to play this type of positions.
+And, as you probably already know, Magnus Carlsen loves to play this type of position.
 Check out his very instructive win below: